strobelightprojects/Expense-Tracker/README.md

 - Make it so the program can create a new file to read and write to based on month or year of expense
 - Modify the different categories and add more categories
 - Add the total summary by category into the text file
-- Add the option to remove added entry
+- Add the option to remove an added entry
 - Add the option to view past entries while in the program
 - Add the option to change past entries